 A rare and important film that peels off layer by layer the inherent racism stewing in Indian society.
-Before we go about debating Indian celebrity support for the Black Lives Matter movement, this funny, delightful, homegrown film about a group of friends from the Northeast of India simply trying to throw their friend a special wedding party while living in New Delhi, is an essential watch for every Indian.
+Before we go about debating Indian celebrity support for Black Lives Matter, this delightful, homegrown film about a group of friends from the Northeast of India living in New Delhi, trying to throw their friend a wedding party, is an essential watch for every Indian.

 On the surface, Axone is a slice-of-life film, steering away from any didactic.
 It is a film about a group of 20-somethings trying to ensure their friend has a bit of home with her on her special day, by cooking their favourite food.
 You might find yourself asking - but isn’t that a basic right?
 Why do they have to struggle so much for the right to cook their own food in their own home?
 It’s because food is only the beginning in Axone.
 During the course of the day, as the group navigates everything that could go wrong: from bigoted neighbours and an uncooperative gas cylinder to interpersonal jealousies and disputes, the film unravels a whole set of problems that the characters have to deal with, not unlike the experiences many Northeastern folk living in the “mainland” have.
 In an interview with The Telegraph, director Nicholas Kharkongor says, “It’s actually not difficult for someone from the Northeast to think of a story like this...
 For a North-easterner living in Delhi or Bangalore, it’s a rite of passage to be able to cook your food.
 So, everyone goes through an Akhuni story or a Tungrymbai story (both fermented soya bean dishes typical to the North-east).”